-You can claim an exemption for a person if all five of the exemption tests, discussed later, are met.
+To claim the exemption for a dependent, you must meet all five of the dependency tests discussed later.
 You can take an exemption for your dependent even if your dependent files a return.
 But that dependent cannot claim his or her personal exemption if you are entitled to do so.
 However, see Joint Return Test, later.